cointobanks/lifetioncoin-docs/_includes/devdoc/example_testing.md

 {% highlight bash %}
 > dashd -devnet=mydevnet -rpcport=18998 -port=18999 -daemon
-Dash Core server starting
+Lifetioncoin Core server starting
 {% endhighlight %}

 {% autocrossref %}

-You can now use Dash Core RPCs prefixed with `dash-cli -devnet=<name>`<!--noref-->.
+You can now use Lifetioncoin Core RPCs prefixed with `dash-cli -devnet=<name>`<!--noref-->.

 Devnet wallets and block chain state (chainstate) are saved in the `devnet-<name>`<!--noref-->
-subdirectory of the Dash Core configuration directory.
-You can safely delete the `devnet-<name>`<!--noref--> subdirectory and restart Dash Core to start a new devnet.
+subdirectory of the Lifetioncoin Core configuration directory.
+You can safely delete the `devnet-<name>`<!--noref--> subdirectory and restart Lifetioncoin Core to start a new devnet.
 (See the [Developer Examples Introduction][devexamples] for default configuration directory locations on various operating systems.
 Always back up mainnet wallets before performing dangerous operations such as deleting.)